freshface/launch-guide/readme.md

 ## FontAwesome

-Well... we only a couple of icons so loading in a selected set of icons would be better.
+Well... we only need a couple of icons, so loading in a selected set of icons would be better instead of the whole library.
 To be continued...

 ### Minify javascript files

-Don't forget to minify (or re-minify after changes) the javascript files
+Don't forget to minify (or re-minify after changes) the javascript files.

 ### Lazy load images and background images